 North Meadows is conveniently located in the central part of beautiful North Carolina in Randolph County and just south of Greensboro.
 Surrounded by views of the gently rolling hills and woodlands of the Uwharrie Mountains and the Caraway Mountains, you will feel like the world is miles away while in reality, everything you need is “just around the corner”

-One of the most wonderful experiences of Randleman is the weather.
-Spring is beautiful with crape myrtles and dogwoods blooming and summers are temperate.
-Fall displays beautiful colors leading into winter when sometimes we see a few light snowflakes.
+One of the most wonderful experiences of Randleman is the weather!
+Spring is beautiful with crape myrtles and dogwoods blooming, while summers are temperate.
+Fall displays beautiful colors leading into winter when we sometimes see a few light snowflakes.

 Connect With Wildlife and Nature

 The North Carolina Zoo is the nation’s largest public zoo and is one of the largest natural habitats in the world.
 There you will experience more than 1,100 animals, 40,000 plants, and an extensive outdoor public art collection.

 Randleman, just about 10 minutes north is home of the Richard Petty Museum — showcasing the career of the King of NASCAR from the early “dirt” days to the present.